KunYi/esp32_myapps/README.md

 Each subdirectory is a standalone application with its own documentation and configuration.
 Please refer to the specific instructions in each project directory for running and using these applications.

-## Licensing
+## License

-Each application may use different license terms.
+Each project has its own license.
 Please refer to the LICENSE file in each project directory for specific licensing information.

 ## Contributing